fiixlabs/node-JS-meter-reading-handler/README.md

 ### v1.4.3 ###

 * Updated the "README.txt" file to reflect recent changes
-  * Added the example python scrips
+  * Added the example python scripts
   * Added the external scripts section of the configuration
 * Added example python programs
 * Prepared for hosting on GitHub